awsdocs/amazon-connect-admin-guide/doc_source/salesforce-integration.md

 # Amazon Connect and Salesforce Integration<a name="salesforce-integration"></a>

 The core functionality of the Amazon Connect CTI Adapter provides a WebRTC browser\-based Contact Control Panel \(CCP\) within Salesforce\.
-The Amazon Connect CTI integration consists of two components, a managed Salesforce package and a AWS Serverless application \(need link\) deployed to your AWS environment\.
+The Amazon Connect CTI integration consists of two components, a managed Salesforce package and a AWS Serverless application deployed to your AWS environment\.

 With those components, customers can build a deep integration between the Amazon Connect contact center platform and Salesforce, the leading customer relationship management \(CRM\) platform\.
 The collection of pre\-build utilities enables a rapid integration between these two platforms\.
 The AWS Serverless application package contains a set of common Lambda functions to be used by Amazon Connect to interact with Salesforce\.